oakcoco/Sales-and-Inventory-System/README.md

 Play with errors and mistakes.
 Apply the Lessons.

-Credits for my groupmates who helped me develop and present the project in the university.
+Credits to my groupmates who helped me develop and present the project in the university.